State Supreme Court’s Interpretation of FAA Sidesteps SCOTUS Court Review

-Though the Court recently denied certiorari, the petition in that case reflects the types of issues that will be teed up for the Court’s consideration in coming terms.
+Though the Court recently denied certiorari, the petition, in that case, reflects the types of issues that will be teed up for the Court’s consideration in the coming terms.
 This article describes that case, a decision of West Virginia’s highest appellate court called State ex rel.
 U-Haul Co. of West Virginia v.
 Zakaib, 752 S.E.2d 586 (W. Va.
 2013).

 Key Facts from Zakaib

 Zakaib concerns rental agreements between three individuals and U-Haul.
 Each agreement contained a nominal “environmental charge” one, three, or five dollars—a charge they allege was unlawful and concealed from them.

 The plaintiffs filed a putative class action against U-Haul in West Virginia state court; their claims were all premised on state law.